Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Tutorial.md

 ## Step 4: Configure Scenario
 1. Right click on the *Scripts* folder in the project hierarchy and select `Create -> C# Script`.
 Name the script "CubeScenario" and press enter.
 2. Double click on the new "CubeScenario" script to open it for edit
-3. In your code editor, paste the following C# code in the CubeScenario script:
+3. In your code editor, paste the following C# code into the CubeScenario script:
     ```
     using System;
     using UnityEngine;
+    using UnityEngine.Perception.Randomization.Configuration;
     using UnityEngine.Perception.Randomization.Parameters;
     using UnityEngine.Perception.Randomization.Scenarios;